zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### kendo:chart-seriesItem-labels

-Configures the series data labels.
+The chart series label configuration.

 More documentation is available at [kendo:chart-seriesItem-labels](chart/seriesitem-labels).